Monash Medicine - detailed entry requirements and how Monash University compares with other universities

 And Monash is exclusive

 The graduate entry pathway is only available if you have previously undertaken a Monash degree (or Monash University recognised international degree), with only Biomedicine, Pharmacy (Honours), Physiotherapy (Honours) and Science graduates accepted.
-If you are wanting to go down this route, it’s also important to know that Monash changed their Bachelor of Pharmacy degree in 2017 with this now only open to domestic students as a graduate entry degree (international students are still able to undertake this degree straight after high school).
-So this means if you are a domestic student planning to apply to Monash for medicine as a Pharmacy graduate you will also have to complete a degree prior to Pharmacy, making it a very long path to medicine indeed.
+If you are wanting to go down this route, it’s also important to know that Monash changed their Bachelor of Pharmacy degree in 2017 with this now only open to domestic students through the Bachelor of Pharmacy (Hons)/Master of Pharmacy degree (international students are still able to undertake the Bachelor of Pharmacy (Hons) degree).

 If you’re wanting to apply for graduate entry to Monash medicine through Science it’s also important to know that this means you will need to complete 5 units from a choice of 15 unit designated options.
 The only exception that may be made to this if you have less than 5 units is where you have completed a major study sequence in a key biomedical science area (pharmacology, physiology, immunology, biochemistry, microbiology or genetics).